The Hub

 All incoming EOP-admitted freshmen are served by the Student Services Center/EOP Satellite housed in their respective academic college.
 Exploratory EOP freshmen are served by the Advising Resource Center/EOP.

-Students participating in the ITEP-Freshman Option are served by the Liberal Studies Program located in EA 100.
+Students participating in the ITEP-Freshman Option are served by the Department of Interdisciplinary Studies and Liberal Studies located in EA 100.
 ITEP-Freshman Option is for students interested in an integrated 4-year BA+Credential program.
-If interested in ITEP-Freshman Option, contact liberalstudies@csun.edu for eligibility and advisement information.
+If interested in ITEP-Freshman Option, contact liberal.inds@csun.edu for eligibility and advisement information.
 Students majoring in all other options of Liberal Studies are served by the Matador Advising Hub throughout their first year at CSUN.

-10. I have been recruited and accepted as an NCAA sport student athlete.
+6. I have been recruited and accepted as a student athlete.
 Who do I contact for academic advisement?

-Student athletes are advised by the Matador Achievement Center (MAC).
+Student athletes are advised by the Matador Achievement Center (MAC) depending on their sport.
 Please visit the MAC's Athletic Academic Advising page to find the name of your advisor.

-Financial Aid counselors answer questions in person, via email and over the phone.
-They are located in the first-floor lobby of Bayramian Hall and have lobby hours of Monday-Friday 10:00am – 4:00pm.
-Their regular business hours are Monday-Friday 8:00am – 5:00pm.
+Financial Aid counselors answer questions via email and over the phone.
+They are also working from the office Mon/Wed/Fri.
 You may email them at financial.aid@csun.edu.
 For additional information, visit the Financial Aid Basics page.

 Most first-year freshmen receive advising, support and enrollment assistance from the Matador Advising Hub with the exception of:

-Please be sure to contact the appropriate advising office for your Fall 2021 advisement.
+Please be sure to contact the appropriate advising office for your Spring 2024 advisement.